General Degree Requirements

 Specialized Minor in Other Divisions

-Students in the College of Communication and Information Sciences should meet the general admission requirements of the University.
-The College has final authority in decisions concerning the possible application of junior college credit and other college credit toward a student’s major or minor requirements.
+Students in the College of Communication & Information Sciences should meet the general admission requirements of the University.
+The College has final authority in decisions concerning the possible application of transfer credit and other college credit toward a student’s major or minor requirements.

 Lower Division and Upper Division